 Now sit back and relax because you are just about to read about the best work abroad experiences across the world from the most adventurous and experienced travel bloggers that have truly changed their lives afterwards!

 Agness of eTramping

 I moved to China right after I graduated from the university in 2011, where I did my TEFL course and taught English for over 2 years.
 I started working at the public high school in Huayuan and then tried my luck in a kindergarten located in Dongguan, where I surprisingly had more fun messing around with my little monsters and dancing like crazy every single day.
 It was one of the best experiences in my life as I grew personally and professionally.
 During this time I dug into Chinese culture and traditions, got familiar with local food and places as well as I managed to learn some basic Chinese!
 And did I mention that I managed to save a lot of money for my travels?!

-Check out eTramping’s job board for current positions teaching English in China if you’d like to do what I did.
+Check out this job abroad bulletin for current positions teaching English if you’d like to do what I did.